Nerodia sipedon pleuralis

-The midland water snake (Nerodia sipedon pleuralis), a subspecies of the northern water snake (Nerodia sipedon), is a nonvenomous natricine snake, which is endemic to North America.
+Nerodia sipedon pleuralis, the midland water snake, a subspecies of the common watersnake (Nerodia sipedon), is a nonvenomous natricine snake, which is endemic to North America.

 Geographic range

 It is found in the central and southern United States, more specifically, in Alabama, northern Arkansas, northwestern Georgia, southern Illinois, southern Indiana, western Kentucky, southeastern Louisiana, Mississippi, southern Missouri, southeastern Oklahoma, northwestern South Carolina, and western and southeastern Tennessee.

 Description

 Anteriorly, it has a pattern of dark crossbands on a light ground color.
 Posteriorly, the crossbands are replaced by three rows of alternating squarish blotches.
 The light spaces between the crossbands or blotches are wider than the dark markings.
 On the belly, the crescent-shaped markings on the ventrals tend to form two stripe-like series.

 The maximum recorded total length for this subspecies is 131 cm (51.5 inches).
 However, most adults are 56–102 cm (22-40 inches) in total length.